tbrowder/PDF-GraphPaper/README.md

     Bool :$force=False, # allow overwriting an existing input PDF :$spec=X,      # where IO::Path X is a specification file
                         #   for this run
-    Bool :$show-spec,   # if True, show the default spcifications
+    Bool :$show-spec,   # if True, show the default specifications
                         #   on STDOUT
     Str  :$scale,       # if nonempty, has codes from set "tblr" for
                         #   adding one or more scales
-    Str  :$sbbox,       # llx, lly, width, height for scales and no grid
+    Str  :$sparams,     # llx, lly, width, height for scales and no grid

 The specification file
 ----------------------